 - Remove from heat and let stand covered 6 minutes.

-- Fluff with fork.
+- Fluff with fork and make sure all liquid is absorbed.
 Stir in dried parsley and enjoy.

 - Oil – Oil can be used in place of Butter.
 Somthing like Olive Oil or even Avocado Oil

 - Vermicelli Pasta– can be used in Place of Orzo Pasta.
 It is delicious as well.

 - Sauteed Mushrooms – add sauteed Mushrooms for mushroom rice pilaf and an added flavor and texture.